tlorusso/traveltime/README.md

 ## traveltime - API Wrapper for the Traveltime API

-The traveltime-package allows to retrieve isochrones for traveltimemaps from the Traveltime Platform API directly from R. The isochrones are stored as sf-objects, ready for visualization or further processing.
+The traveltime-package allows to retrieve isochrones for traveltime-maps from the Traveltime Platform API directly from R. The isochrones are stored as sf-objects, ready for visualization or further processing.
 The isochrones display how far you can travel from a certain location within a given timeframe.
 Numerous modes of transport are supported. https://api.traveltimeapp.com/

 __GET an API-KEY__ here: http://docs.traveltimeplatform.com/overview/getting-keys/

 For non-commercial use the usage of the API is free up to 10'000 queries a month (max 30 queries per min).
 For commercial use (e.g. to integrate the API into a website) a license is needed.

+You can install the traveltime-package with devtools or remotes from Github.
 ```
 devtools::install_github("tlorusso/traveltime")

-# load packages
-if (!require("pacman")) install.packages("pacman")
-pacman::p_load(dplyr, purrr, sf, mapview, traveltime)
+library(traveltime)

 ```

-You can easily retrieve the isochrones with the get_traveltime function.
+The `get_traveltime` function allows to easily retrieve traveltime-isochrones via the Traveltime-API.

 ### querying the Traveltime-API with get_traveltime

 ```
 # retrieve isochrones via request

-# The following transport modes are supported:
+The following transport modes are supported:

 # "cycling"", "cycling_ferry", "driving", "driving+train", "driving_ferry", "public_transport",
 # "walking", "walking+coach", "walking_bus", "walking_ferry" or "walking_train".